 - Limited to indoor use.

-- Best For: Hot water systems in residential and commercial settings.
+Best For: Hot water distribution in residential and commercial settings.

 6. Galvanized Steel Pipe